 High Point Academy believes that every student has the right to attend schools and school related activities free from all forms of discrimination on the basis of sex, including sexual harassment/abuse.
-High Point Academy considers sexual harassment/abuse of students to be serious and will consider the full range of disciplinary options, up to and including expulsion, according to the nature of the offense.
+Further, High Point Academy, as required by Title IX of the Education Amendments of 1972 and its regulations, does not discriminate on the basis of sex in its education programs or activities.
+Title IX prohibits gender-based harassment, which may include acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex that creates an intimidating, hostile or offensive environment.
+High Point Academy considers sexual harassment/abuse of students to be serious and will consider the full range of disciplinary options, up to and including recommendation for expulsion, according to the nature of the offense.
 Unwanted and unwelcome conduct of a sexual nature, words, gestures, electronic messages, or any other sexual conduct, including requests for sexual favors, directed toward another student or employee is unacceptable.
 High Point Academy encourages parental and student support in its efforts to address and prevent sexual harassment/abuse.
 Students and/or parents/guardians are encouraged to discuss their questions or concerns about the expectations in this area with a teacher, counselor, or administrator/designee.

 Students must not engage in unwanted and unwelcome verbal or physical conduct of a sexual nature directed toward another student or an employee.
 This prohibition applies to any and all inappropriate conduct.
 All students are expected to treat other students and employees with courtesy and respect; to avoid any behaviors known to be offensive; and to stop these behaviors when asked or told to stop.
-A founded complaint against a student will result in appropriate disciplinary action, according to the nature of the offense and the Student Code of Conduct and may lead to expulsion.